drewnotdrew/data-science-S2023/challenges/c00-diamonds-assignment.md

 **Observations**:

 - Price increases with carat.
-- In general, diamonds are more expensive with a better cut, but price is not affected by the cut as much as with the carat.
+- The cut of the diamond does not appear to noticeably affect the price of diamonds, though there are less diamonds with a “fair” cut at higher price points.
 - At every price point, there exists diamonds with cuts across the spectrum.
 At a particular price point, if a diamond has a worse cut, it likely has a higher carat.